Skip to main content

 }

-When validation fails, Laravel redirects back and stores the errors in the session.
-Inertia detects this automatically and delivers the errors as an errors prop to the page component.
+When validation fails, Laravel automatically redirects back to the form page and stores errors in the session.
+Inertia detects this automatically and passes them to the page as an errors prop.

 React